BDGeraghty/goblog/README.md

 - Ensure the database exists and migrations have been applied

 **Command Not Found:**
-- Make sure you've built the application: `go build -o gator`
+- Make sure you've built the application: `go build -o goblog`
 - Or use `go run . <command>` instead

 **Permission Errors:**